Euclidean-norm ball (Ball2)

 [rng]::AbstractRNG=GLOBAL_RNG,

-Return samples from a uniform distribution on the given ball in the 2-norm.
+Draw samples from a uniform distribution on an $n$-dimensional unit ball using Muller's method.

 Input